luxfi/xwallet/src/constant/term-of-use.md

 # Last updated: November 11, 2022
 DEBANK GLOBAL PTE.
-LTD. ("DEBANK" or "Rabby" or "we") respects and protects the privacy of Users (“you” or “users”).
-We will collect and use the information generated from your use of DeBank or Rabby, in accordance with the Terms of Use.
+LTD. ("DEBANK" or "Lux" or "we") respects and protects the privacy of Users (“you” or “users”).
+We will collect and use the information generated from your use of DeBank or Lux, in accordance with the Terms of Use.

 # What information do we collect
 We get information about you in a range of ways.